UniMath/agda-unimath/src/modal-type-theory/flat-sharp-adjunction.lagda.md

         ( λ x → unit-♯ (cons-♭ x)))
 ```

-It remains to show that these two are inverses to eachother.
+It remains to show that these two are inverses to each other.

 ```text
   is-section-cons-♭ : ap-♯-counit-♭ ∘ cons-♭ ~ id